-Most people find that it takes at least couple of years to prepare.
+Most people find that it takes at least a couple of years to prepare.
 Although it is possible to pass a business on at short notice, it can take several years to handle activities such as grooming your successor effectively.
 The sooner you can discuss your plans with your advisers, the better.

 Areas to consider include: